-There are three times during the fall admission season when the Graduate Affairs Committee reviews applications.
+There are two separate application deadlines for Fall admission, depending on the degree track and funding need.
 All applicants are encouraged to submit their applications and supplemental items early.
 If an application is not complete by a respective deadline, it will be reviewed in the next round, but no applications will be considered after the May 1 deadline.
 The Graduate Affairs Committee evaluates applications independently of financial awards (see "Financial Support").

 Jan.
 15 Deadline for Ph.D. and thesis-option M.S. students who want to be considered for 1-year MARB Awards or 2-year TAMUG Graduate Fellowships or teaching assistantships.
-The Graduate Affairs Committee will review applications by early February Apr.
-15 Deadline for all non-thesis option M.S. students and Ph.D. and M.S.

-Apr.
-15 Deadline for all non-thesis option M.S. students and Ph.D. and M.S. applicants who do not require funding.
-The Graduate Affairs
+The Graduate Affairs Committee will review applications by early February

-Committee reviews applications by mid-May
+April 15 Deadline for all non-thesis option M.S. students and Ph.D. and M.S. applicants who do not require funding.
+The Graduate Affairs Committee reviews applications by mid-May.